matloff/worthycsds/README.md

 or early 30s; this is no coincidence.

-And though, yes, coursework in writing and speaking helps to some extent, *you can only grow by working on these things yourself*.
-When you are writing something, ask yourself what you can do to make your thoughts clearer.
-And if you have a fear of speaking out in the group, overcome it!
+And though, yes, coursework in writing and speaking helps to some extent, ***you can only grow by working on these things yourself***.

+* When you are writing something, continually ask yourself what you can do to make your thoughts clearer.
+And, make sure that you put down your draft once in a while and do something else; when you return, you may be horrified at what you've written :-) and make improvements.
+Repeat the cycle.

+* If you have a fear of speaking out in the group, overcome it!
+All the coursework in the world won't solve this; it needs to come from YOU.
+And don't obsess over an "error" that you may feel you made in speaking up.
+Even the smartest, most respected people often make erroneous or inappropriate things.

-If you did not grow up speaking English, don't worry about your accent or grammar.
+* If you did not grow up speaking English, don't worry about your accent or grammar.
 Just work on expressing yourself well.
 Engage in campus club or volunteer activities where you can really grow verbally.